YesterdaysCoffee/TrideX_17.9/README.md

 It all depends on what you, the user, ask for.

 ## Comments, gripes, brick bats, praise, flames:
-I depend on your comments to continue developement.
+I depend on your comments to continue development.
 If you:
 - built it
 - loved or hated it
 - found flaws